Gipmochi: Geography

 on the southwestern shoulder of the Doklam plateau.
 The plateau is at the intersection between India, Bhutan and Tibet, and is formed by the joining of two ridges, Dongkya Range in the north and Zompelri ridge (or Jampheri ridge) in the south, via a Doka La pass in the middle.

 Technically Gipmochi is part of the Zompelri ridge, which is a curved semicircular formation on the southern side of the plateau.
 The Dongkya Range, on the northern side, forms the dividing line between Sikkim (part of India) and the Chumbi Valley (part of Tibet), with numerous passes such as Cho La, Nathu La and Jelep La.
 The Doklam plateau is to the east of all these passes.
 In the 19th century, the existence of the plateau was not recognised, and the Dongkya Range itself was thought to be curving south and dividing into a western and an eastern branch.
 In the modern view, the Dongkya Range is seen to continue beyond Sikkim to the east, passing through the Batang La, Merug La and Sinche La peaks and gradually descending down to the plains.

 To the west of the Mount Gipmochi and the Doklam plateau lie the headwaters of the Dichu river (also called the Jaldhaka river).
 The Teesta river basin of Sikkim is further west, the dividing line being a moraine at Kupup, below the Jelep La pass.
 A lake called Bitang Tso (or Bidan Tso, also called the Kupup Lake), just to the east of Kupup, is traditionally regarded as the origin of the Dichu river.

 Dichu flows southeast towards the Mount Gipmochi and turns south, entering the Bhutanese territory.
-A tributary of Dichu called Asam Khola rises below Mount Gipmochi on its southern soulder, and joins Dichu near the village of Khentong.
+A tributary of Dichu called Asam Khola rises below Mount Gipmochi on its southern shoulder, and joins Dichu near the village of Khentong.

 To the northeast of Gipmochi lies the basin of the Amo Chu river, which rises in the Chumbi Valley and flows into Bhutanese territory near Sinche La.
 A stream called Torsa Nala (or Doklam River) issues from the Doka La pass, flowing through the Doklam valley between the Zompelri and Dongkya ridges.
 It joins the Amo Chu river about 8 miles downstream.